salmanmarvasti/Grants-Program/applications/msai.md

 - The data
   - Medical ID - consisting of HASH And JSON details which are encrypted and optional; only the secure hash of an ID reference is required.
 The decryption will be handled by dedicated service which will be open sources to run alongside the Substrate node.
   - ID are verified by special validation addresses (See diagram) linked to special trusted organization addresses on the parachain
   - ID verification is for users of data to require which authorities they accept.
-Initially it will be us or other organization we work with like the NHS in the UK.
+Initially it will be us or other organization we work with like private clinics or the NHS in the UK.

 | HashID | Health system id | DOB (o) | Sex | blood type(o) |
 |--------|------------------|---------|-----|---------------|